data-tsunami/ansible-hadoop-cluster/README.md

 Setup a Hadoop cluster on CentOS 6.4 servers.

-This playbook:
+This playbook starts with a just installed CentOS 6.4 (you need ssh access + sudo working) and:

-- configures CentOS to use a http proxy (like Squid) to speedup installs of RPMs
+- configures each nodes to use a http proxy to speedup installs of RPMs (to be kind with mirrors and do faster deploys)
-- mounts a NFS share (it's up to you to setup the NFS server) to centralize Hadoops logs
+- setups /etc/fstab and mounts a NFS share in each node (it's up to you to setup the NFS server) to centralize Hadoops logs
-- install Java and Hadoop.
+- install Java and Hadoop on each node
+- format the name node.

-You must have:
+To make this work, you must have:

- - a NFS server: it's up to you to setup the NFS server, and export a share as read-write
+ - a NFS server configured: it's up to you to setup the NFS server, and export a share as read-write
- - Sun/Oracle JDK 1.6u31 64bits + Hadoop binaries in the files/ directory (see files/README.txt)
+ - Sun/Oracle JDK 1.6u31 64bits + Hadoop binaries in the ./files/ directory (see ./files/README.txt)
  - your hosts defined in `hosts` file (see `hosts.example` as reference)
  - your settings customized in `local.yml` file (see `local.yml.example` as reference)